-When a router receives an IIH with the restart TLV having the SA bit set, if there exists on this interface an adjacency in state "UP" with the same System ID, and in the case of a LAN circuit, with the same source LAN address, then the router MUST suppress advertisement of the adjacency to the neighbor in its own LSPs.
+When a router receives an IIH with the Restart TLV having the SA bit set, if there exists on this interface an adjacency in the UP state with the same System ID and, in the case of a LAN circuit, with the same source LAN address, then the router MUST suppress advertisement of the adjacency to the neighbor in its own LSPs.
 Until an IIH with the SA bit clear has been received, the neighbor advertisement MUST continue to be suppressed.
-If the adjacency transitions to the "UP" state, the new adjacency MUST NOT be advertised until an IIH with the SA bit clear has been received.
+If the adjacency transitions to the UP state, the new adjacency MUST NOT be advertised until an IIH with the SA bit clear has been received.